Online Teaching FAQ

-Please read our teaching remotely FAQ page.
+Please read our online teaching FAQ page.
 We will keep updating this page as more questions arise.

 What if my students or myself do not have internet access at home?

 Several vendors provide internet set up free for 60 days or for a low cost.
 Please see Getting Internet Access page for more information.